braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.2.7 Theorem: Temporal Finitude {#1.2.7}

-:::info[**Necessity of a Finite Temporal Origin and a Unique Initial State**] The sequence of $t_L$ admits a strict lower bound, admitting no extension to negative values; there exists a unique initial state $U_0$ possessing no causal predecessors whatsoever, and the precise domain of $t_L$ coincides exactly with the non-negative integers $\mathbb{N}_0 = \{0, 1, 2, \dots\}$.
-Consequently, the universe embodies a finite computational history, commencing with a definite beginning that seeds all subsequent evolution.
+:::info[**Necessity of a Finite Temporal Origin demanded by the Logical Exclusion of Infinite Regress**]

+The domain of Global Logical Time $t_L$ is strictly lower-bounded.
+There exists a unique initial state, designated $U_0$, which possesses no causal predecessor.
+The domain of $t_L$ is isomorphic to the set of non-negative integers $\mathbb{N}_0$, establishing a definite moment of genesis for the computational process.

 ### 1.2.7.1 Proof: Temporal Finitude {#1.2.7.1}

-:::tip[**Formal Derivation of the Lower Bound on Logical Time**] The proof deploys the method of indirect proof, assuming the negation for the sake of deriving a contradiction, and chains together the independent lemmas comprising the preceding architecture:
+:::tip[**Formal Derivation of the Lower Bound on Logical Time through Reductio Ad Absurdum**]

+The proof deploys the method of indirect proof, assuming the negation for the sake of deriving a contradiction, and chains together the independent lemmas comprising the preceding architecture:

 Assume, for the purpose of reductio ad absurdum, that the past extends infinitely, such that the domain of $t_L$ reaches unboundedly to $-\infty$, permitting states $U_k$ for all $k \in \mathbb{Z}_{<0}$.